TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

     #remember to fetch model if you have not done so yet
     echo "Minulla on koira." | python3 tnpp_parse.py --conf models_fi_tdt_dia/pipelines.yaml parse_plaintext

-Of course note that there is a nontrival time needed to load the models into memory, so you should avoid repeatedly restarting the parser when parsing longer collections of text.
+Of course note that there is a nontrival time needed to load the models into memory, so you should avoid repeatedly restarting the parser when parsing longer collections of text. **By default the parser utilizes GPU if available, devices can be controlled with `CUDA_VISIBLE_DEVICES` environment variable.**

 ## Running on command line, more detailed introduction